GarrettHaley/CS-373-DADA/index.md

 6. Command and Control: Enables the adversary to do what they need to achieve their task (i.e destroy a system, retrieve information, etc).
 7. Actions and Objectives: Execute tasks and objectives.

-#### Anti-malware History
+#### Early Careers in Developing Anti-malware

+Careers used to be hard to combe by in computer antivirus research.
 Commercial anti-virus did not come out to the market until the early 1990's.
-Careers were hard to combe by in computer antivirus research.
-The primary jobs market was to work for the computer antivirus research organization formed in 1990.
-The market now has over 10 billion invested in the endpoint security market.
+Up until this point, primary jobs market was to work for the computer antivirus research organization formed in 1990.
+The market now has over 10 billion invested in the endpoint security market with over a million positions going unfilled worldwide.

 #### What are the Roles of a Malware Researcher?

 The primary role of an malware researcher is to follow best practices, etiquette and safe computing.
 Futher the researcher should be able to understand a describe the threat, create countermeasures, and approach the design from an anti-attacker perspective.
+This involves understanding the systems the protect, adversary strategies,

 #### Basic Malware/Security Definitions: